 - Cut-e abstract reasoning tests: These tests assess an individual’s ability to identify patterns and relationships between abstract concepts, and to use deductive reasoning to solve problems.

 - Cut-e personality assessments: These assessments are designed to measure an individual’s personality traits and work-related preferences, including their communication style, motivation, and leadership potential.

 As mentioned above, there are different options for psychometric aptitude testing with Cut-e.
 Thus, depending on the position you are applying to, you may encounter various assessments or sections (within the same examination) that evaluate:

 Cut-e Numerical Abilities

-The numerical abilities’ evaluation is the only psychometric evaluation that Cut-e does not split up.
-Meaning that graduates and job-seekers, more often than not, will be required to complete an entire mathematical assessment.
+The numerical abilities evaluation is the only psychometric evaluation that Cut-e does not split up, which means that graduates and job-seekers, more often than not, will be required to complete an entire mathematical assessment.

 These tests are designed to evaluate your ability to interpret and operate with numbers quickly and effectively.

 Here, data is usually presented in tables, figures, and diagrams.
-Thus, to answer the questions, candidates must have a basic understanding of ratios, cost analysis, sales analysis, currency conversion, percentage, ratios, and trends.
+Thus, to answer the questions, candidates must have a basic understanding of ratios, cost analysis, sales analysis, currency conversion, percentages, ratios, and trends.

 Keep in mind that Cut-e also includes different levels of difficulty.
 Hence, depending on the role you have applied for, you may take 5-12 minutes to complete a numerical abilities evaluation.